What is Team Wellness and Prevention?

-Team Fort Collins is a not-for-profit organization whose mission is to prevent drug and alcohol abuse in confines of the Poudre School District.
-A portion of the Team Fort Collins Horsetooth Open Water Swim registration fee is a donation to Team Fort Collins.
+Team Wellness and Prevention is a not-for-profit organization whose mission is to prevent drug and alcohol abuse in confines of the Poudre School District.
+A portion of the Horsetooth Open Water Swim registration fee is a donation to Team Wellness and Prevention.
 Additionally, we encourage swimmer sponsorships.
-Learn more about supporting Team Fort Collins through the swimmer pledge program.
+Learn more about supporting Team Wellness and Prevention through the swimmer pledge program.

 What and where is Horsetooth Reservoir?

 Horsetooth Reservoir is a man-made reservoir just west of Fort Collins, Colorado in the foothills of the Rocky Mountains (about 70 miles north of Denver).
 The reservoir is typically 6.5 miles long and around 1.5 mile across.
 The highest elevation for the water (when the reservoir is full) is 5430 feet above sea level.
 Water temperature averages 65-70 °F (18-21 °C) in August.

 The name Horsetooth comes from a distinctive rock above the reservoir that looks like two horse’s teeth.
 Information on the reservoir and the park is available at Larimer County Parks.

 Why would anyone ever want to swim in open water?